gaussic/keras-en-backup/sources/layers/core.md

          `output_shape = (None, ) + output_shape`
     If a function, it specifies the entire shape as a function of the input shape: `output_shape = f(input_shape)`
+- __mask__: Either None (indicating no masking) or a Tensor indicating the input mask for Embedding.
 - __arguments__: optional dictionary of keyword arguments to be passed to the function.